 A waterproof coat is an essential item for any hiker.
 While a waterproof poncho will do in a pinch, you won’t remain anywhere near as dry as you could.

-Find something warm but breathable with plenty of vents for warm rain showers.
+Find something warm but breathable with plenty of vents and pit zips for warm rain showers.
 After all, there’s little worse than keeping the rain out and then finding you’re drenched with sweat inside the coat.

-Waterproof pants are often disregarded by hikers outside of the Pacific-Northwest, where rain is the norm for hikers.
+Waterproof pants are often disregarded by hikers outside of the Pacific-Northwest, where hiking in the rain is the norm for trail goers.

 However, you’ll find that a good pair of hiking rain pants are the difference between an enjoyable hike in the rain and feeling wet for days.

 Skip the wind pants and invest in a pair of waterproof trousers that have both a waterproofing treatment and an inner lining to help you keep warm.